Use list actions in Shortcuts

 When working with multiple items in a shortcut, use list actions to create ordered lists of data that are passed onto the next action in a shortcut.
 You can also use list actions to narrow lists—manually or automatically, limiting what’s passed on to the next action.
 There are three list actions: List action, Choose from List action, and Get Item from List action.

 Use the List action to create an ordered list of content, by entering text or by inserting variables.
-When the shortcut is run, the contents of List are passed into the next action.
-If you pass a List into a Quick Look action, you can preview each item in the list one at a time.
+When the shortcut is run, the contents of the List action are passed into the next action.
+If you pass a list into a Quick Look action, you can preview each item in the list one at a time.

-For example, List might work for a simple menu of choices for filling out a text field (such as “Dear Sir/Madam,”) or as a series of album titles to choose from.
+For example, the List action might work for a simple menu of choices for filling out a text field (such as “Dear Sir/Madam,”) or as a series of album titles to choose from.

-If a variable is added within a text string in the List action, the variable is forced into text and is inserted into the List item.
+If a variable is added in a text string in the List action, the variable is forced into text and is inserted into the list item.